ki-editor/ki-editor/docs/src/normal-mode/core-movements.md

 It moves the current selection to its nearest parent line.

-Parent lines are highlighted lines which represents the parent nodes of the current selection.
+Parent lines are highlighted lines that represent the parent nodes of the current selection.

 This is useful for example when you are within the body of a function and you want to jump to the function name.

-This is also practical in the [File Explorer](../components/file-explorer.md) because the file explorer is rendered using YAML, so going to Parent Line means going to parent folder!
+This is also practical in the [File Explorer](../components/file-explorer.md) because the file explorer is rendered using YAML, so going to Parent Line means going to the parent folder!

 ## To Index

 Keybinding: `0`
 Memory aid:

-- `0` is related to index.
+- `0` is related to the index.

-When `0` is pressed, you will be prompted to key in a numerical index (where 1 represent first), and it will jump the current selection to the nth selection of the current selection mode.
+When `0` is pressed, you will be prompted to key in a numerical index (where 1 represents first), and it will jump the current selection to the nth selection of the current selection mode.

 Recommended selection modes: